The liver-specific proteome

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in liver as well as in all other tissues.

-422 genes show some level of elevated expression in the liver compared to other tissues.
+426 genes show some level of elevated expression in the liver compared to other tissues.
 The three categories of genes with elevated expression in liver compared to other organs are shown in Table 1.
-The list of tissue enriched genes (n=156) are well in-line with the function of the liver.
+The list of tissue enriched genes (n=157) are well in-line with the function of the liver.

 Table 1.
-The genes with elevated expression in liver
+Number of genes in the subdivided categories of elevated expression in liver.

 ||At least five-fold higher mRNA levels in a particular tissue as compared to all other tissues